Nima-Khodabandelou/Notes/README.md

       - Just-in-time (JIT): An interpreter to improve performance

       - Compiler: transforms instruction set of a Java virtual machine (JVM) to the instruction set of a specific CPU (Java code to Bytecode).

-      JIT compiles parts of the bytecode having similar functionality, and therefore reduces compilation time.
+      - JIT compiles parts of the bytecode having similar functionality, and therefore reduces compilation time.

-      Classloader: JVM subsystem  for loading class files using java.lang.ClassLoader.loadClass(). part of the Java Runtime Environment
+      - Classloader: JVM subsystem  for loading class files using java.lang.ClassLoader.loadClass(). part of the Java Runtime Environment

-      Three built-in classloaders:
+      - Three built-in classloaders:

-            Bootstrap ClassLoader: The first classloader in native code (e.g. c++) which loads rt.jar file containing all core libraries and class files of Java SE
+            Bootstrap ClassLoader: The first classloader in native code (e.g. c++) which loads rt.jar file containing all core libraries and class files of Java SE.
 There are various implementations of this Bootstrap class loader for various platforms.

             Extension ClassLoader: Its parent is Bootstrap classloader used for loading Java core extension classes in order to be available to all applications running on each platform.

             System/Application ClassLoader: loads our files in the classpath.